wardle/rsterminology/README.md

       createSchema: false

 For example, you may need to change your database url.
+Alternatively, you can run maven without running unit tests.

 ### Locate and run the executable jar file